 - Guru Pitka uses these on advice-giving acronyms.

 - And on the posters for the film itself, the title has a "TM" by it.

 - On an episode of The Big Bang Theory, Howard uses Google Street View to find the location of the set of America's Next Top Model.
 He reacts, "God bless you, Google Street View Registered Trademark!"

 - The last line of Stephen Colbert's "Another Christmas Song" is "Copyright Stephen Colbert!"

-- He occasionally adds "Trademark." after made-up words on The Colbert Report, with one note directed specifically at Fox News stating that he held the copyright on the phrase "No Fact Zone".
+- He occasionally adds "Trademark" after made-up words, with one note directed specifically at Fox News stating that he held the copyright on the phrase "No Fact Zone".

 - Jackson Stewart and Oliver Oken of Hannah Montana ended their (in)famous cheese jerky rap with "Sizzlin' Stewart & Smokin' Oken Enterprises.
 Patent pending."
 Also, Rico owns the North American rights to his catch phrases "Hey-O!" and "Muahahahaha!"

 - The Doctor Who tie-in website for Cybus Industries includes an interview with John Lumic which is dotted with ®s, ©s and ™s, including Cybus Industries©, Cybusnet™, Upgrade™, Sleep Replacement System® and Czechoslovenia™.